Skip to main content

 4.5.
 The establishment of posts with salary levels at £100K or greater are ultimately subject to approval by full Council in accordance with the Localism Act (2011).
 This requirement only applies to new positions established and not to the filling of existing roles on the Council’s establishment.

 4.6.
 Where the Council is unable to recruit chief officers, or there is a need for interim support to provide cover for a substantive chief officer post, the Council will, where necessary, consider engaging individuals under a ‘contract for service’.
 These will be sourced through a relevant procurement process ensuring the council is able to demonstrate the maximum value for money.
-In assessing such, it should be noted that in respect of such engagements the Council is not required to make either pension or national insurance contributions for such individuals who fall outside of the IR35 Regulations and might be considered as self employed by the HMRC.

 5.0.
 Recruitment of chief officers